codr7/swifties/README.md

 - Branch - Branches conditionally
 - Call - Calls specified value
 - Goto - Resumes evaluation from specified `Pc`
+- For - Repeats code for each value in sequence on top of stack
 - Load - Loads value from specified register
 - Push - Pushes specified value on stack
 - PushDown - Pushes top of stack onto next item